OpenRadioss/OpenRadioss/HOWTO.md

 * Linux with with Gfortran : Optimized for release usage
 * Windows with Intel Compiler : Optimized for release usage

-Recommendations for developpers is to build OpenRadioss with :
+Recommendations for developers are to build OpenRadioss with :

 * Address Sanitizer for Linux / Gfortran : -debug=asan
 * Check Bounds executable for Windows users : -debug=chkb